koch-tobias/master-thesis/README.md

 ### Training

 After creating the dataset, you can train and evaluate new models.
-Currently, the machine learning methods LightGBM, XGBoost, and CatBoost are available for this purpose.
-Before training, the dataset path and training your models, and all settings, such as metrics, loss functions, hyperparameters, etc. can be set in the "src/config.yaml" file.
+Currently, the machine learning methods LightGBM, XGBoost, and CatBoost are available.
+Before training, the dataset path and all settings, such as metrics, loss functions, hyperparameters, etc. can be set in the "src/config.yaml" file.

 After setting the desired training parameters, the training process can be started by executing the ***main.py*** file. </br>
 master-thesis/  </br>